 We may or may not have an Argentina style banking crisis, but ignoring the possibility isn’t wise.
 Bad unexpected things can happen.
 And they can happen very quickly.
 After I woke up from my bad night of sleep, I asked myself what I would do if I knew a hurricane or fire could hit me in the next week or so.
 Here is what I did today:

 - Pulled $500 out of an ATM.
-Will do this everyday this week.
+Will do this every day this week.
 In a crisis, you can’t be certain your credit or debit cards will work or be accepted.
 Cash is accepted everywhere – for now.

 - Loaded up the refrigerator.
-Bought lots of canned tuna, dry beans and bottled water.
+Bought lots of canned tuna, dry beans, and bottled water.

 Do I think something bad is going to happen?
 No, but if it does, I want to be prepared.
 Once I feel the crisis has passed, I’ll start spending the cash or re-deposit it in the bank.
 The food and water will be consumed.
 No loss.
-Just greater piece of mind and hopefully a better night of sleep tonight.
+Just greater peace of mind and hopefully a better night of sleep tonight.